terminal-nerds/website/SECURITY.md

 ### Vulnerability Process

-1. Your report should be acknowledged within a week _(we are a small team, and this project is our hobby, a free-time job)_.
+1. Your report should be acknowledged within seven days _(we are a small team, and this project is our hobby, a free-time job)_.

 2. The team will investigate and update the issue with relevant information.

     If the team does not confirm the report, no further action will be taken.
-We will inform you back.
+We will be sure to inform you regarding this result.

     If the team confirms the report, the team will take action to fix it
     immediately: